prototypefund/Digital_Bargeld-docs/api-merchant.rst

     }

-.. http:post:: /tip
+.. http:post:: /tip-authorize

-  Authorize a tip that can be picked up by the customer's wallet by POSTing to `/tip`.
+  Authorize a tip that can be picked up by the customer's wallet by POSTing to `/tip-pickup`.
+Note that this is simply the authorization step the back office has to trigger first.
+The frontend must return the tip's identifier (and exchange URL) via a "402 Payment Required" response to the wallet.

+  Note that tipping is not yet implemented!

   **Request**